Safe Harbour (film): Plot

 Philippa Mackenzie was once a normal 13-year-old kid with a happy life, but she becomes lonely when her dad Ted Mackenzie and brother Chad Mackenzie, die in a plane crash, and she has to live with a clinically depressed mom.

 ‘Pip’ and Ophelia are currently residents in a rest home, Safe Harbour, by the Pacific Ocean, in San Francisco.
 Her mother, Ophelia Mackenzie, overcome with grief and survivor's guilt, loses appetite for food and sleeps most of her time away.

 Ophelia, a widowed French woman, remains fiercely loyal to the late Ted, who was a professor at an American college; he was a genius at work, but a lackluster husband; and her son, Chad, had mental health challenges.

 While walking on the beach with Mousse, her pet dog, Pip meets Matt Bowles, an artist.
 He sits by the ocean with his painting easel, and paints what he can see of the ocean view, while also using his imagination to embellish.

 Pip and Matt become fast friends as he compliments her on her attempts to draw Mousse, giving her pointers on how to better draw the dog’s legs.
 She keeps coming back to meet him, and one day Ophelia sees them together.

 Ophelia angrily accosts Matt and warns him she’ll call the cops on him if he ever talks to Pip again, suspecting Matt of being a pedophile.
 However, Matt comes back to offer her a proper apology, and the matter is resolved.

-It doesn't take long for the easygoing, charming, big-boned Matt to win over Ophelia's heart as well.
-Pip is especially pleased by this new development; having suffered heartbreak too at the loss of her brother and dad, and having to live with a depressed mom, Ophelia.
+Matt quickly establishes a relationship with Ophelia.
+Pip welcomes this development, knowing that Ophelia has struggled with depression since the deaths of her brother and father.

 Andrea Wilson, Ophelia's best friend at the rest home, had cajoled her to stop being Miss Grieving Little Widow and start a new relationship, which she does with Matt coming over more and more, first for coffee, then dinners.

 Matt promises Pip he'll put on a suit and act as her father during her prom, or any other school event.

 Matt informs Ophelia he lost his wife, Sally, and his daughter, Vanessa, to a wealthy work colleague, and they now live in Auckland, New Zealand.
 He stopped his annual visits to them three years ago out of a sense of futility and dwindling visit times.
 He paints to cope with his emotions about them.
 One day, while out on a walk on the beach with Matt, Ophelia resuscitates a young surfer who had almost drowned.
 An exhausted Matt pulled him out of the water.
 Matt notes Ophelia's skills in life saving despite emotional challenges.